meedan/checkdesk/README.md

 Checkdesk installation is similar to a [standard Drupal installation](https://drupal.org/documentation/install), with minor twists:

 1. Create a blank MySQL database, e.g. `checkdesk` and grant all permissions to some user, e.g. `'checkdesk'@'localhost'`.
+2. Create a `/drupal/sites/default` folder and `/drupal/sites/default/files` subfolder.
+3. Copy `/config/settings.php` to `/drupal/sites/default`.
-2. In your `/drupal/sites/default` folder (where your `settings.php` file resides), create a new file `settings.local.php` where you enter your database configuration, e.g.:
+4. Create a new file `settings.local.php` in `/drupal/sites/default` where you enter your database configuration, e.g.:

         <?php